lx8851/gorgias-help/src/02-tab-completion.rst

  4. Extensions
  5. Quicktext for Gmail
  6. Options
- 7. Disable Tab Completion
+ 7. Uncheck `Tab Completion` option.

-You can also get to the Options faster by right-clicking the Gmail Quicktext icon in the top right corner and selecting Options.
+You can also get to the Options faster by right-clicking the Quicktext extension icon in the top right corner and selecting Options.

+.. note:: The `Quicktext` icon only appears when using Gmail.